 One of my favorite lines of his frequently came at the end of an empowerment or teaching.
-He would declare with finality, “OK , back to samsara!“ It never got old.
+He would declare with finality, “OK, back to samsara!“ It never got old.

 From Tibet to creating vibrant institutions in Seattle

 His Holiness Jigdal Dagchen Sakya was born in Tibet in 1929.
 He was educated to be the head of the Sakya School of Tibetan Buddhism.
-However, the Communist Chinese occupation of Tibet forced him to flee with his family to Bhutan, with the Chinese army on his heels.
+However, the Communist Chinese occupation of Tibet forced him to flee with his family to India, with the Chinese army on his heels.

 This was the beginning of the path that transformed him into a leader in the transmission of Tibetan Buddhism in the West.

 Shortly after H.H.
-Dagchen Rinpoche fled to Tibet, Professor Turrell Wylie, from the Tibetan Studies Program at the University of Washington, invited H.H.
+Dagchen Rinpoche fled from Tibet, Professor Turrell Wylie, from the Tibetan Studies Program at the University of Washington, invited H.H.
 Dagchen Rinpoche to participate in a research project on Tibet sponsored by the Rockefeller Foundation.

 This enabled Dagchen Rinpoche to bring his family to Seattle, including his wife, H.E.
 Dagmo Kusho Jamyang Sakya, and their sons.
 Accompanying them was her uncle, H.E.
 Dezhung Rinpoche III.

 In 1974, His Holiness Jigdal Dagchen and H.E.
 Dezhung Rinpoche III founded the first Seattle Sakya dharma center, Sakya Tegchen Choling.
 After the expanding sangha outgrew several spaces, in 1984 he purchased a church in the Greenwood neighborhood of north Seattle, to convert it into the Sakya Monastery of Tibetan Buddhism.